In the cloud path, Wirekite runs on a dedicated VM that we provision, operate,

 Step 1: Open the URL

-Browse tohttps://<your-id>.cloud.wirekite.io.
+Browse to https://<your-id>.cloud.wirekite.io.
 The cloud edge terminates

 TLS with a Let’s Encrypt wildcard certificate, so your browser will not